-Matiss was born and educated in the US and has been living and working in Latvia full-time since 2006.
+Matiss Kukainis is a founding partner of Spīgulis & Kukainis Law Firm in Riga, Latvia.
+He was born and educated in the US and has been living and working in Latvia full-time since 2006.
 He is a dual US and Latvian citizen.
 He is a licensed attorney both in Latvia and the State of Illinois, USA.
 Matiss specializes in all aspects of real estate law, consulting on the sale, lease, inheritance and management of property.
-He has previously served on the board of the Norwegian Chamber of Commerce in Latvia (2017-2019), the American Chamber of Commerce in Latvia (2008-2015), during which time he had the honor to serve as both a Vice President and President, and the British Chamber of Commerce in Latvia (2007-2009).
+He has served as the NCCL Vice President and on the Board since 2017.
+He has also served on the Board of the American Chamber of Commerce in Latvia (2008-2015), during which time he had the honor to serve as both a Vice President and President, and the British Chamber of Commerce in Latvia (2007-2009).
 Outside of the office Matiss has taught Business and International Law at various institutions in Latvia, at both the undergraduate and graduate levels, amassing more than 1,300 direct classroom teaching hours.
 Matiss holds a Bachelor of Science Degree in Mechanical Engineering (B.S.M.E.) and a Juris Doctor Degree in Law (J.D.) from Michigan State University.
 He also holds a Master of Law Degree (LL.M.). in International and EU Law from the Riga Graduate School of Law.

 Ilze Grase – Ķibilde has automotive experience in retail and wholesale since year 2000 in Baltic leading automotive brands such as VW, Audi, previously BMW and Toyota.
 Having management positions in sales and marketing, today being a leader of pan-Baltic company with 70 employees.
 Interested and passionate about business ideas and ongoing development not only in automotive world, but many business processes surrounding it.
 Fluent in Estonian, Russian, English with good knowledge of German and basic Norwegian.
 Energy comes from sharing new ideas, networking and bringing valuable input into projects and business opportunities.
 The potential to learn and give something lies in every new experience.